joielechong/CountryCodePicker/README.md

           android:layout_height="wrap_content" />
     ````

 4. Add ccp object in Activity / Fragment
     ````
     CountryCodePicker ccp;
     ````

 5. Bind ccp from layout

     ````
     ccp = (CountryCodePicker) findViewById(R.id.ccp);
     ````

 6. That's it.
 Run the project and see the results.

+### For DexGuard users
+If your project is obfuscated with DexGuard you may need to add the following line to the DexGuard configuration:

+      -keepresourcefiles assets/io/michaelrocks/libphonenumber/android/**

+This is because this library use [libphonenumber-android](https://github.com/MichaelRocks/libphonenumber-android)

   Features
 --------